 - Pain, discomfort in the back

 “Our 13 year old Husky Mix Ariel was diagnosed with kidney disease and was listless, had no appetite and we saw her slipping away quickly.
 Her creatinine value rose from 2.1 to 6.4 in 2 weeks.
 We knew we had to help her.....Ariel was able to live past her 14th birthday with a good quality of life, active and happy by using a natural holistic program including a homemade diet and supplements that really worked.
 Conventional veterinary care for kidney disease is limited and it was Ariel’s diet and supplement regimen that kept her going strong.
-We used the Ask Ariel kidney supplements including Renelix, Kidney Terrain, Kidney Health, Purrfect Pet CoQ10, Cordyceps, Oxicell and Purozyme”
+We used the Ask Ariel kidney supplements including Renelix, Kidney Health, Purrfect Pet CoQ10, Amazing Omegas, Gastro ULC, Oxicell and Power Probiotic”

 Susan Blake Davis, Orange County California